-- 1. Increase our impact on health systems, health and wellbeing by better disseminating and stimulating use of our research findings - 2.
-Strengthen and balance our portfolio of assets, programs and services to ensure it delivers on our mission through strategic innovation and judicious selection of programs and services. - 3.
-Increase our ability to deliver high-quality services and programs within a dynamic environment by developing our internal expertise, better engaging with external expertise and by strengthening our responsiveness and flexibility. - 4.
-Strengthen our partnerships profile and marketing through more responsive ways of working and by increasing our profile with strategically important audiences. - 5.
-Strengthen our long-term financial sustainability through improved financial management, efficiencies and business models and by developing new sources of untied funds. - 6.
-Strategically position our research platforms to ensure that they remain valuable in a rapidly changing environment. - 7.
-Expand our programs and services to better provide new intelligence that helps our partners address challenges in policy, program and service delivery. - 8.
-Strengthen our existing and develop new approaches to provide an internationally leading capability in connecting decision makers with what is known from research.
+- Increase our impact on health systems, health and wellbeing by better disseminating and stimulating use of our research findings. - Strengthen and balance our portfolio of assets, programs and services to ensure it delivers on our mission through strategic innovation and judicious selection of programs and services. - Increase our ability to deliver high-quality services and programs within a dynamic environment by developing our internal expertise, better engaging with external expertise and by strengthening our responsiveness and flexibility. - Strengthen our profile amongst current and future partners by developing responsive and agile communications. - Strengthen our long-term financial sustainability through improved financial management, efficiencies and business models and by developing new sources of untied funds. - Strategically position our research platforms to ensure that they remain valuable in a rapidly changing environment. - Expand our programs and services to better provide new intelligence that helps our partners address challenges in policy, program and service delivery. - Strengthen our existing and develop new approaches to provide an internationally leading capability in connecting decision makers with what is known from research.